 Tour Around Phnom Penh

-Royal Palace - The Royal Palace in Phnom Penh, established in 1866, marks a recent event in Khmer history.
-The Khmer power seat was in or near Angkor from 802 AD until the early 15th century.
-After moving from Angkor due to environmental issues, the Khmer court settled in Phnom Penh, then named Krong Chaktomuk Serei Mongkol, in 1434 (or 1446).
-By 1494, the capital moved to Basan, then Longvek, and later Oudong.
-The capital returned to Phnom Penh in the 19th century.
-In 1813, King Ang Chan constructed Banteay Kev on the current Royal Palace site.
-The capital was at Oudong until 1866 when King Norodom returned to Phnom Penh.
+Royal Palace - The Royal Palace in Phnom Penh, established in 1866, is a relatively recent addition to Khmer history.
+The seat of Khmer power was in or near Angkor, north of the Great Tonle Sap Lake, from 802 AD until the early 15th century.
+After the Khmer court moved from Angkor due to environmental and ecological issues, it first settled in Phnom Penh, then known as Krong Chaktomuk Serei Mongkol, in 1434 (or 1446) for several decades.
+By 1494, it had moved to Basan, then Longvek, and later Oudong.
+The capital returned to Phnom Penh in the 19th century, with no record or remnants of any Royal Palace prior to this time.
+In 1813, King Ang Chan (1796–1834) constructed Banteay Kev (the ‘Crystal Citadel’) on the site of the current Royal Palace.
+After Ang Chan, the capital was at Oudong until 1866 when his nephew, King Norodom, returned to Phnom Penh.

 Tuol Sleng Genocide Museum - After the National Museum, the tour continues to Tuol Sleng Genocide Prison.
-Originally Tuol Svay Prey High School, it was converted into a prison and interrogation center in 1976 by Pol Pot.
+Pol Pot converted Tuol Svay Prey High School into a prison and interrogation center in March or April 1976.
 From 1976 to 1979, an estimated 20,000 people were imprisoned at Tuol Sleng.
-Prisoners were tortured and coerced into naming family members and associates, who were then arrested, tortured, and killed.
-The prison held between 1,000 and 1,500 prisoners at any time.
-After the prison visit, the 7-day journey concludes.
+At any one time, the prison held between 1,000 and 1,500 prisoners, who were repeatedly tortured and coerced into naming family members and close associates, who were in turn arrested, tortured, and killed.
+In the early months of S-21’s existence, most victims were from the previous Lon Nol regime, including soldiers, government officials, academics, doctors, teachers, students, factory workers, monks, and engineers.
+Prisoners’ families were sometimes brought en masse to be interrogated and later executed at the Choeung Ek extermination center.
+After visiting the prison, the tour concludes, marking the end of the 7-day journey.

 - Licensed tour guide for full 7 days